North Africa American Cemetery

 Visiting Hours

-At the moment, North Africa American Cemetery is open weekly to the public from 9 a.m. to 5 p.m., except on host-nation and U.S. holidays.
+The cemetery is open daily to the public from 9 a.m. to 5 p.m., except December 25 and January 1.
+It is open on host country holidays.
 When the cemetery is open to the public, a staff member is on duty in the visitor building to answer questions and escort relatives to grave and memorial sites.

 Contact Us